Privacy Statement & Policy

 - your contact details (address, telephone number(s) and email address);

-- transactional information you provide when you make a purchase with us (for example, credit card details);
+- transactional information you provide when you make a purchase with us (for example, credit card details, transaction history);

 - personal information you provide when you commence a business relationship with us;

-- any other personal information you provide when you make an inquiry, request information, enter a competition, respond to marketing, lodge a complaint, provide feedback, seek employment with QPAC or correspond with us.
+- any other personal information you provide when you make an inquiry, request information, use our website, enter a competition, respond to marketing, lodge a complaint, provide feedback, seek employment with QPAC or correspond with us.

 We collect your personal information to enable us to provide you with the products, services and information you request.
 In particular, we may collect your personal information to: